The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization

 \section{Introduction}

-Hydrogen in the intergalactic medium (IGM) is progressively ionized by light from the first galaxies during the epoch of reionization \citep[][]{barkana_physics_2007}.
+Hydrogen in the intergalactic medium (IGM) was progressively ionized by light from the first galaxies during the epoch of reionization \citep[][]{barkana_physics_2007}.
 This process began a few \SI{100}{\mega\year} after the Big Bang (roughly $z\approx 15-30$), and ended when the Universe was over \SI{1}{\giga\year} old, by $z\approx 5.3$, as inferred in \citetalias{collaboration_planck_2021}.
 Direct observations of galaxies at these high redshifts are challenging, requiring long integration times, techniques such as strong lensing \citep[][]{atek_extreme_2018}, or new telescopes such as JWST.
 Our knowledge of early galaxy populations and the sources of cosmic reionization is correspondingly limited.

 Because reionization is driven by the ionizing light of galaxies, the progress of reionization is coupled to the population of galaxies in the early Universe.
 Therefore, we can learn about these first galaxies by observing the gas in the IGM.
-For instance, studies of the transmission of ionizing photons along the lines of sight to distant quasars \citep[e.g.][]{fan_constraining_2006, bosman_hydrogen_2021} inform us of the time-frame of reionization, as well as the topology of the ionized regions as reionization completes.
+For instance, studies of the Lyman-alpha transmission in the spectra of distant quasars \citep[e.g.][]{fan_constraining_2006, becker_refined_2013, eilers_opacity_2018, yang_measurements_2020, bosman_hydrogen_2021} inform us of the time-frame of reionization, as well as the topology of the ionized regions as reionization completes.
 However, these techniques will not allow us to probe far beyond $z=6$ due to the increasingly large column densities of neutral hydrogen.
 This is where the 21cm line of atomic hydrogen plays a crucial role.